microsoft/vscode/src/vs/workbench/parts/walkThrough/electron-browser/editor/editorWalkThrough.md

 ### Formatting
 Keeping your code looking great is hard without a good formatter.
 Luckily it's easy to format content either the entire document with kb(editor.action.formatDocument) or formatting can be applied to the current selection with kb(editor.action.formatSelection).
-Both of these options are also available thorough the right click context menu.
+Both of these options are also available through the right click context menu.

 ```js
 var cars = ["Saab", "Volvo", "BMW"];